TATUMGAMES/TG-MIKROS-MAFIA-BOT/docs/ADMIN_COMMANDS.md

 ## Reputation Integration

-**Status:** ⚠️ **TODO**
+**Status:** ✅ **Implemented**

-Moderation actions currently:
+Reputation system:
-- ✅ Logged to moderation service
+- ✅ Admin-only `/report` and `/praise` commands
-- ✅ Displayed in history
+- ✅ `/lookup` command for checking user scores
-- ⚠️ Not yet affecting reputation scores

-**Planned:**
-- Integration with reputation system
+- ✅ API integration with `/trackPlayerRating` and `/getUserScoreDetail`
-- Automatic reputation adjustments
+- ✅ Server-side reputation calculation and storage

-- API calls to Tatum Games Reputation Score service
+**Note:** Warn/Kick/Ban commands are separate from reputation and do not affect reputation scores.
+They use Discord's native moderation features.

 ---

 ## Best Practices

 1. **Always Provide Reasons:** Clear reasons help with accountability
-2. **Check History First:** Use `/admin-history` before taking action
-3. **Respect Role Hierarchy:** Bot role must be above target users
+2. **Respect Role Hierarchy:** Bot role must be above target users
 4. **Use Appropriate Commands:** Choose the right tool for the situation
 5. **Document Actions:** Clear reasons make moderation history useful